Volcanic eruptions, coastal erosion, landslides and flooding - is Madang the disaster capital of PNG?Apr 3, 2018

 Madang, 3rd April 2018 - “Unfortunately, we have it all.
 Madang is a province that is prone to many types of disasters.
 Marine disasters such as coastal erosion and rising sea levels, landslides and flooding, and volcanic eruptions on Manam Island.”

-The Acting Director of the Provincial Disaster Centre in Madang Rudolf Mongallee is standing on the coastline of Jais Aben, around a 30-minute drive from Madang’s town centre, explaining that his province in Papua New Guinea is one of the more disaster-prone in a country already known for its high prevalence to natural disasters.
+The Provincial Disaster Director of the Provincial Disaster Centre in Madang Rudolf Mongallee is standing on the coastline of Jais Aben, around a 30-minute drive from Madang’s town centre, explaining that his province in Papua New Guinea is one of the more disaster-prone in a country already known for its high prevalence to natural disasters.

 The United Nations Development Programme (UNDP) in PNG is working towards putting risk reduction and disaster preparedness on the national agenda.